dacraven95/phishing-analyzer/README.md

-# 🛡️ Phish Analyzer
+# 🛡️ Phishing Analyzer v0.4.4
 ### A lightweight command-line tool for analyzing email headers and identifying phishing indicators.

-Phish Analyzer helps security analysts, IT admins, and researchers inspect email headers for suspicious patterns such as SPF failures, domain mismatches, and cross-tenant indicators.
+Phishing Analyzer helps security analysts, IT admins, and researchers inspect email headers for suspicious patterns such as SPF failures, domain mismatches, and cross-tenant indicators.

 The project is intentionally built step-by-step, starting with header-only analysis and expanding toward full phishing detection (URLs, content scoring, LLM analysis, FastAPI API, etc.).